DamianMcNulty/project4recipes/README.md

 ### User Stories

-1. As a user, I can input a new ingredient and add it to the database.
+1. As a user, I can input a new ingredient, add it to the database and delete it.
-2. As a user, I can input a new category and add it to the database.
+2. As a user, I can input a new category, add it to the database and delete it.
-3. As a user, I can imput a new allergen and add it to the database.
-4. As a user, I can input a new recipe and add it to the database.
+3. As a user, I can input a new recipe, add it to the database and delete it.
-5. As a user, I can filter a list of recipes by meal.
+4. As a user, I can filter a list of recipes by meal.
-6. As a user, I can filter a list of recipes by selecting one or more ingredients.
-7. As a user, I can filter a list of recipes not containing one or more allergens.
-8. As a user, I can sort a list of recipes by number of upvotes.
-9. As a user, I can view detailed info about each recipe
+5. As a user, I can view detailed info about each recipe
-10. As a user, I can edit and delete recipes
-11. As a user, I can log in with a username

 ### Wireframes